Giammy2094/GIS-Bergamo/README.md

-# GSI-Bergamo
+# GIS-Bergamo
-GSI python analysis of Bergamo region, using data taken from municipality surveys.
+GIS python analysis of Bergamo region, using data taken from municipality surveys.